alexandregama/mastering-jackson/README.md

 "{'custom_id\":1,\"custom_name\":1 - Alexandre Gama}"
 ```

-## 9 - Serializing a JSON Object with a Root
+## 10 - Serializing a JSON Object with a Root with Jackson

 Imagine that we have the following JSON object: